Expensify/App/STYLING.md

 ## Inline Styles

-**Inline styles are forbidden.** If we run into a case where we feel it's necessary to conditionally render some styles.
-There are two options:

-1. Create a helper function in `styles.js` and pass any modifying parameters to that function.
+**Inline styles are forbidden.** If we run into a case where we feel it's necessary to conditionally render some styles we should create a helper function and import it into `styles.js` then pass any modifying parameters to that function e.g.
-1. Conditionally render a style object inline by defaulting to `undefined`.

 ```jsx
 // Bad - Do not use inline styles